The Human Truth Foundation

 q=199.

-Honduras does relatively well in ensuring human rights and freedom, compared to many other countries.
-Honduras does better than average in terms of its nominal commitment to Human Rights19, LGBT equality20, commentary in Human Rights Watch reports21, freethought22 and in eliminating modern slavery23 (but bad for The Americas).
-Honduras does not succeed in everything, however.
-Honduras does worse than average when it comes to opposing gender inequality24, supporting personal, civil & economic freedoms25, its average Freedom in the World rating and in supporting press freedom26 (amongst the lowest in The Americas).
+Honduras is generally poor at ensuring human rights and freedom compared to the rest of the world.
+Honduras does better than average in terms of its nominal commitment to Human Rights20, commentary in Human Rights Watch reports21 and in freethought22.
+But unfortunately Honduras gets most other things wrong.
+It does worse than average when it comes to opposing gender inequality23, supporting personal, civil & economic freedoms24, combatting modern slavery25, LGBT equality in the 2020s26, its average Freedom in the World rating and in supporting press freedom27 (one of the worst in The Americas).
 "Violent crime is rampant in Honduras...
 Journalists, environmental activists, and lesbian, gay, bisexual, and transgender (LGBT) individuals are among those most vulnerable to violence...
-Marred by corruption and abuse, the judiciary and police remain largely ineffective"27.
+Marred by corruption and abuse, the judiciary and police remain largely ineffective"28.

 For tables, charts and commentary, see: